This temple and all works done here

 4. Michael Elliston

-According to the records from the Long Beach Zen Center and my own personal knowledge, Matsuoka Roshi conferred the degree of Inka Shomei upon at least 3 individuals as well as
+According to the records from the Long Beach Zen Center and my own personal knowledge, Matsuoka Roshi conferred the degree of Inka Shomei and Osho upon at least 10 individuals as well as made reference to others.
+Per Matsuoka Sensei, the direct mind to mind transmission of Inka Shomei was the reality of Zen ” the formal recognition of Zen’s deepest realization”.

-I have either seen written proof or heard directly from Matsuoka Sensei that these individuals were considered to be fully transmitted priests with the status of Roshi by him.
+I have either seen written proof or heard directly from Matsuoka Sensei that 5 individuals were considered to be fully transmitted priests with the status of Roshi by him.
 There may be others.

 According to my knowledge, I have actually seen the documentation of conferring full priesthood upon the following individuals: